Lance Bouma, F, Los Angeles Kings

 Landon Ferraro, F, Vancouver Canucks

 Ferraro has not played in the NHL since he scored one goal in two games for the Minnesota Wild in 2017-18.
-He played 50 games for Iowa in the American Hockey League that season and had 23 points (11 goals, 12 assists).
+He played 50 games for Iowa in the AHL that season and had 23 points (11 goals, 12 assists).
 The 28-year-old forward, selected by the Detroit Red Wings in the second round (No. 32) of the 2009 NHL Draft, was limited to 12 games with Iowa last season because of injuries.
 He has seven goals and five assists in 77 games for the Wild, Boston Bruins and Red Wings.

 Ferraro was released from his tryout contract Sept.
 21.